supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/Transcripts/Episode 5 Transcript - Edited Podcast.md

 Shaun McKeogh (26:52)
 would you like sauce?
 They could see that would go up.
 And the sauce sale might've been next to 50 cents, know, would you like

-Tim Samson (26:52)
-that I've to the steps I'm steps to I'm going I'm going go the I'm going the I'm

 Shaun McKeogh (27:03)
 a sauce with that?
 And every time they said that, they saw the 50 cents go up and that, and so the manager of the outlet said, hey everyone, let's all say, would you like sauce with that today?
 And by doing that,

-Tim Samson (27:09)
-Yes.

 Shaun McKeogh (27:17)
 this outlet started to learn that, wow, if we all said the same thing or we all added something on to the sale consistently, our sales go up.